 Some leads generate cash, promote your brand, and end up becoming loyal customers and advocates.
 Other leads only join your contest because they wanted the prize and as such end up just being a promotional mechanism rather than something that might drive revenue.

-Take this example of a makeup company giving away their entire range of products.
+Take this example of a makeup company giving away an entire range of best selling products.
 A spot on prize selection if you ask us: